 June 2016 – received letters of support from City of Green River, City of Rock Springs and Sweetwater County Commission for the Coalition’s management proposal.

-May 2017 - Sportsmen for Responsible Energy Development (SFRED) and Sweetwater County Commissioner Johnson met with the Department of the Interior, Bureau of Land Management and the Wyoming delegation in Washington D.C. asking for the Coalition's and Wyoming Game and Fish Department's management proposals analyzed in their entirety for the RMP revision—with resource specific stipulations applied in the GLMA to protect the best of the best.
+May 2017 - Sportsmen for Responsible Energy Development (SFRED) and Sweetwater County Commissioner Johnson met with the Dept. of the Interior, Bureau of Land Management and the Wyoming delegation in Washington D.C. asking that the Coalition's and Wyoming Game and Fish Department's management proposals be analyzed and included in RMP revision.

 June 2017 - Hosted a Flag Day Celebration in Green River to highlight the importance of protecting the areas world-class hunting and angling opportunities with a balanced approach for oil and gas leasing.

-Summer 2018 - GLMA is threatened by BLM’s 4th Quarter Lease sale scheduled for the week of December 20, 2018 with 173,923 acres of parcels nominated for oil and gas leasing in the GLMA.
-Governor Mead, Sweetwater County Commission, local governments & delegates support deferral of parcels within the GLMA until an upfront plan with strong resource protections in the revised Rock Springs Resource Management Plan is included in a signed Record of Decision.
+Summer 2018 - GLMA threatened by BLM’s 4th Quarter Lease sale with 173,923 acres of parcels nominated for oil and gas leasing in the GLMA.
+Governor Mead, Sweetwater County Commission, local governments & delegates support deferral of parcels within the GLMA until strong resource protections in the revised Rock Springs RMP are finalized in a signed Record of Decision.